 But nature makes that mean…

 However we’re designed,

 we seek to improve the image.

-DeWitt Henry's most recent prose collection is Sweet Marjoram: Notes and Essays (MadHat, 2018).
-A new collection, Endings and Beginnings: Family Essays is scheduled for 2020 from MadHat.
-Poems have appeared in Ibbetson Street, On the Seawall, Plume, Muddy River Poetry Review, Constellations, NewVerseNews, and Woven Tale Press.
-He was the founding editor of Ploughshares and is Prof. Emeritus at Emerson College.
+DeWitt Henry’s books include The Marriage of Anna Maye Potts (winner of the Peter Taylor Prize for the Novel); a trilogy in memoir concluding with Endings and Beginnings: Family Essays (MadHat Press, 2021); and a collection of notes and essays Sweet Majoram (MadHat Press, 2018).
+Poems have appeared in Ibbetson Street, On the Seawall, Plume, and others.
+He was the founding editor of Ploughshares and is Professor Emeritus at Emerson College.
 Details at www.dewitthenry.com.
-DeWitt recommends contributing to Solstice: A Magazine of New Voices.
+DeWitt recommends contributing to Solstice: A Magazine of Diverse Voices.